jtarrio/pascual/manual/chapter2.md

 In this example, the variables `Month` and `WeekDay` belong to different enumerated types.
 You can assign values such as `Jan` or `Aug` to `Month` and values like `Monday` or `Thursday` to `Weekday`, but you cannot assign `Jul` to `WeekDay` because that value belongs to the wrong type for the variable.

-You can compare two values from the same enumerated type, like comparing two numbers or strings.
-The order of the enumerated values is the order in which they appear in the type definition.
+You can compare two values from the same enumerated type.
+Their order is the same order in which you defined them.

 ```pascal
 program EnumeratedTypeComparison;